kmarkiv/kmarkiv.github.io/README.md

 * Across Lake Muhazi in Rwanda for fun.

 ### Coding
 Over the past 15 years, I have built technology on the web, Android, desktop, iOS, and hardware gadgets.
 I still love to make things but rarely do it for projects outside my research.
+After >10 years of having fancy portfolios, I decided to keep it simple this time.

-Here are some projects that I am proud about:
+Here are some selected projects that I am proud about:

 * Flask APIs at scale: APIs that served 4 million users at TeliportMe (where I was the Architect)
 * WebGL viewer: I designed a 3D viewer for phone and web browsers on par with Google street view.